Ultima —

 How Vomma changes with implied volatility (third-order volatility sensitivity).

-Quick answer: Ultima measures how much an option's Vomma changes when implied volatility moves — the third-order volatility Greek that captures the curvature of volatility convexity itself, mattering most for out-of-the-money wings in violent volatility regimes.
+Ultima measures how an option's Vomma changes when implied volatility moves — a third-order volatility Greek capturing the curvature of volatility convexity.
+It stays negligible in calm markets but grows for out-of-the-money Nifty wings during violent India VIX moves, mattering mainly to desks trading large, complex volatility books.

 Vega is your volatility exposure, Vomma is how that exposure changes as IV moves, and Ultima is how Vomma itself changes as IV moves — the third layer of the volatility stack.
 It tells you that volatility-of-volatility is not linear either: in a big India VIX spike, a long-wing position's convexity can accelerate or fade, and Ultima describes that.
 It is a specialist Greek that matters for large volatility swings and heavily skewed wing positions.